Skip to content

 Calling code

 The following script shows how to execute python code (file).
 The python code is executed locally (or in a containerized way if using pdl --sandbox).
-In principle, PDL is agnostic of any specific programming language, but we currently only support Python.
+In principle, PDL is agnostic of any specific programming language, but we currently only support Python, Jinja, and shell commands.
 Variables defined in PDL are copied into the global scope of the Python code, so those variables can be used directly in the code.
 However, mutating variables in Python has no effect on the variables in the PDL program.
 The result of the code must be assigned to the variable result internally to be propagated to the result of the block.
 A variable def on the code block will then be set to this result.

 In order to define variables that are carried over to the next Python code block, a special variable PDL_SESSION can be used, and variables assigned to it as fields.
 See for example: (file).